Liège: Early Middle Ages

-Late Medieval and Early Modern Periods
+Late medieval and early modern periods

 The strategic position of Liège has made it a frequent target of armies and insurgencies over the centuries.
 It was fortified early on with a castle on the steep hill that overlooks the city's western side.
-During this medieval period, three women from the Liège region made significant contributions to Christian spirituality: Elizabeth Spaakbeek, Christina the Astonishing, and Marie of Oignies.
+During this medieval period, three women from the Liège region made significant contributions to Christian spirituality: Elizabeth of Spalbeek, Christina the Astonishing, and Marie of Oignies.

 In 1345, the citizens of Liège rebelled against Prince-Bishop Engelbert III de la Marck, their ruler at the time, and defeated him in battle near the city.
 Shortly after, a unique political system formed in Liège, whereby the city's 32 guilds shared sole political control of the municipal government.
 Each person on the register of each guild was eligible to participate, and each guild's voice was equal, making it the most democratic system that the Low Countries had ever known.
 The system spread to Utrecht, and left a democratic spirit in Liège that survived the Middle Ages.

 At the end of the Liège Wars, a rebellion took place against rule from Burgundy.
 In 1468 Duke Charles the Bold of Burgundy, witnessed by King Louis XI of France, captured and largely destroyed the city after a bitter siege which was ended with a successful surprise attack.
 The rebellion figures prominently in the plot of Sir Walter Scott's 1823 novel Quentin Durward.

 The Prince-Bishopric of Liège was technically part of the Holy Roman Empire which, after 1477, came under the rule of the Habsburgs.
 The reign of prince-bishop Érard de La Marck (1506–1538) coincides with the dawn of the Renaissance.

 During the Counter-Reformation, the diocese of Liège was split and progressively lost its role as a regional power.
 By the 17th century, the bishopric of Liège became a virtual Secundogeniture of the Bavarian royal house of Wittelsbach, with second sons of the Bavarian monarch ruling as prince-bishop.
 Beginning with the ascension of Ernest of Bavaria in 1581, Bavarian princes ruled over Cologne, Münster, and other bishoprics in the northwest of the Holy Roman Empire in addition to Liège.
-Ferdinand of Bavaria (bishop) ruled from 1612 to1650, and Maximilian Henry of Bavaria ruled from 1650 to 1688.
+Ferdinand of Bavaria (bishop) ruled from 1612 to 1650, and Maximilian Henry of Bavaria ruled from 1650 to 1688.

 In 1636, during the Thirty Years' War, the city was besieged by Imperial forces under Johann von Werth from April to July.
 The army, mainly consisting of mercenaries, extensively and viciously plundered the surrounding bishopric during the siege.